Sairammohan8/Sairammohan8/README.md

 •	✉️ You can contact me at sairammohan473@gmail.com

-•	🧠 I’m leaning Kubernetes Advanced Concepts: Diving into topics like Helm charts and Kubernetes security for better orchestration and cluster management.
+•	🧠 I’m learning Kubernetes Advanced Concepts: Diving into topics like Helm charts and Kubernetes security for better orchestration and cluster management.

 •	🤝 I’m open to collaborating on Cloud Infrastructure Projects: Building scalable and secure cloud environments using AWS and Terraform.
 CI/CD Implementation: Designing and optimizing CI/CD pipelines with Jenkins to improve software delivery speed and reliability.
 Developing and managing containerized applications using Docker and Kubernetes to enhance deployment and scalability.
 DevOps Automation: Automating infrastructure tasks, configuration management, and monitoring to streamline operations and improve efficiency.